 Investing in an online music production “masterclass” course is one of the best decisions you will make this year.

-This might seem like a bold statement, specially for those of you who have previously tried free courses or dabble around some youtube videos on production, but it’s the truth: Knowledge is more important than any piece of gear in your studio.
+This might seem like a bold statement (especially since it is actually written in bold :P), especially for those of you who have previously tried free courses or dabble around some youtube videos on production, but it’s the truth: Knowledge is more important than any piece of gear in your studio.
 Furthermore, enrolling in one of the below courses is nothing like doing a free course or watching youtube videos.

 These online music production masterclass courses allow you to follow a tried and tested structure devised by top producers and engineers, plus incentivises you to follow through, as you have money invested.